 The MSN trackscan be completed in two academic years, or four semesters of full-time study (9 credit hours per semester).
 Students are expected to complete the program of study within a seven (7) year period, but are encouraged to complete all courses in their selected track as quickly as their schedule allows.
 All requirements including course work at GSW and CSU, transfer credit and transient credit course work, must be completed within 7 calendar years from the date of initial enrollment in course work without regard to the initial admission status and without regard to credit hours earned.
 To remain in good academic standing, degree candidates must maintain a "B" (3.0) average.
 Only two courses with a "C" or better will count toward the degree.

 The Family Nurse Practitioner Program focus is to provide the academic knowledge and clinical skills necessary for health promotion, disease prevention, assessment, and management of common acute and chronic. illnesses.
 The program consists of 44 semester hours, all online.
 It also requires 765 clinical hours, which will be completed in facilities and preceptors that have been approved by the FNP Program Coordinators.
 Through the consortium, FNP full time students can complete the program in 5 semesters.
-The FNP program is approved by the Georgia Board of Nursing.
-Accreditation by the Commission on Collegiate Nursing Education (CCNE) is in progress.

 If you would like to know more about any of the MSN tracks or FNP program please contact: